urbit/docs/reference/vane-apis/ames.md

 fundamental `task` in Ames and the primary reason for its existence.

-Ames also `pass`es a `%plea` `note` to another vane when it receives a message on a "forward flow" from a peer, originally passed from one of the peer's vanes to peer's Ames.
+Ames also `pass`es a `%plea` `note` to another vane when it receives a message on a "forward flow" from a peer, originally passed from one of the peer's vanes to the peer's Ames.

 #### Accepts